Columbus police officer fatally shoots girl swinging knife

 Last week, Columbus police shot and killed a man who was in a hospital emergency room with a gun on him.
 Officials are continuing an investigation into that shooting.

-Kimberly Shepherd, 50, who has lived in the neighborhood where Tuesday's shooting took place for 17 years, said she knew the teenage victim.
+Kimberly Shepherd, 50, who has lived in the neighborhood for 17 years where Tuesday’s shooting took place, said she knew the teenage victim.

 Shepherd and her neighbor Jayme Jones, 51, had celebrated the guilty verdict of Chauvin.
 But things changed quickly, she said.